UPS RFID Rollout: What It Means for Package Tracking

 ---

-If you sell products online and ship through UPS, you have probably dealt with the tracking gap -- the dead zone between "label created" and the first real scan.
+If you sell products online and ship through UPS, you have probably dealt with the tracking gap — the dead zone between "label created" and the first real scan.
 Your customer sees a tracking number, clicks it, and gets nothing useful for hours or sometimes days.
 They email your support team.
 You check the carrier dashboard.
-Nothing there either.
+It shows nothing either.

 ## What UPS Actually Built